 These use light and force to trick the senses.
-They may create sensations of light, heat, sound, ot ysdyr.
+They may create sensations of light, heat, sound, or touch.
 However, they are not real.
-It is very much like a hologram.
+It is like a hologram.
 They are images and cannot be touched.
 They cannot change the nature of something -- A real sound cannot be altered, though a figment could make noise.

 In order to produce a figment you must be familiar with the creature, object, sound or whatever you are producing.
 Familiar means you've experienced it with the sense you're trying to trick in real life.

 Being unreal, means that they cannot damage creatures, support weight, feed people, or various other effects.
 This does not mean people cannot believe they are hurt, but any damage they think they have taken is simply subdual damage.